Updated: 17 December 2025

 What are the risks of investing in Southern Spain real estate?

-Investors should also account for exchange rate volatility if financing from outside the eurozone.
-Working with independent legal advisors helps mitigate most risks, especially in verifying building permits and tax obligations.
+Investors should also account for exchange rate volatility if financing from outside the eurozone, and seek independent legal advice.

 How does Málaga compare to Marbella as an investment hub?